 The governing body of Kessingland Church of England Primary Academy was founded on 1st September 2014, when the school converted from a Local Authority maintained school, to an academy under the Diocese of Norwich Education and Academies Trust.
 The local governing body includes the headteacher, 6 trust appointed governors, 1 staff governor and 2 associate members.
-There are currently vacancies for 2 parent governors.
-Covid-19 permitting, recruitment will take place early in 2022.
+There are currently vacancies for 2 parent governors and recruitment will take place early in 2023.
 The Trust-appointed governors are appointed by the Diocese of Norwich Education and Academies Trust and are people who, in the opinion of the Trust and the governing body, have the skills required to contribute to the effective governance and success of the school.

 The majority of our governors have backgrounds within education and bring a wealth of local and community experience.
-The chair of governors is a former governor from London and has worked with within the Council's, Children and Young People's Service for over 20 years.

-Each governor is assigned a curriculum subject and meets regularly with the subject lead.
-Throughout the pandemic many of these were undertaken virtually.
-A written summary of the curriculum meetings are presented to the full governing body.
+The chair of governors is a former governor from London and has worked for Suffolk County Council's, Children and Young People's Service for over 20 years.
+Each governor is assigned a curriculum subject and meets termly with the subject lead.
+A written summary of the curriculum meetings are presented to the full Local Governing Body (LGB).